LIGHT HORSE Memorial

 The Light Horse Memorial commemorates the birthplace of the First Australian Light Horse at Murrumburrah in 1897.

 On August 30 1897, the very first call up muster and enrolments to the First Australian Horse took place at Harden-Murrumburrah.
-Advertisements were placed in local papers inviting men to join in and they were promised comradeship, sport and good fun.
-Of the 80 who arrived on the day, 60 local men were picked to join as volunteers.
-They had prove themselves as competent riders and had to provide their own horses.
+Advertisements in local papers inviting men to join.
+Of the competent riders and had to provide their own horses.

 A bronze, life-size sculpture of Major-General, the Honourable James Alexander Kenneth Mackay CB, OBE, VD, FRGS was officially unveiled at the Light Horse Memorial in Murrumburrah on Saturday, August 31 2019.